abhisheksooni/Force-Brand/README.md

 # [Demo Video link](https://drive.google.com/file/d/1ItCbIEcMXO_rSYIeOC7rkNDGR4ajE1BX/view)

 ## Description
-This project is a fully functional E-commerce platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This project is a fully functional Clothing platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
 The platform allows users to browse products, add items to their cart, and make purchases.
 It also includes an admin panel to manage products, orders, and users.

 ## Features
 * User Authentication: Users can sign up, log in, and manage their profiles.